-Unified Modeling Language (UML) Diagrams are used throughout the book to help describe the patterns.
+Unified Modeling Language (UML) Diagrams are used throughout the course to help describe the patterns.

 Below are some example self-describing UML diagrams.

 The left part of the diagram shows the basic concept, and the right side shows a potential example usage.

 A Basic Class

 field as the class

 properties in the middle left square.
 Both terms are interchangeable.
 Other terms used to describe

 In the bottom left square, I also have a

 # symbol.
 In UML, protected members are indicated using the

 # symbol which can cause confusion if indicating